-The CSO Phase II Facilities are the second phase of the three phase federally mandated CSO Abatement Program.
+CSO Phase II Facilities were completed in December 2014.
 These facilities consist of two interceptors, two sewer separation projects, and a constructed wetlands facility that will reduce the discharge from 17 combined sewer overflows.
-The interceptors will be located along the Seekonk and Woonasquatucket Rivers and will convey flows to the Main Spine Tunnel constructed as part of Phase I. The Woonasquatucket Interceptor will be 16,400 feet long with an 1,800-ft long tunnel adit, and the Seekonk Interceptor will be 7,200 feet long.
-Construction began in July 2011 and will be complete in December 2014.
+The interceptors will be located along the Seekonk and Woonasquatucket Rivers and will convey flows to the Main Spine Tunnel constructed as part of Phase I. The Woonasquatucket Interceptor is 16,400 feet long with an 1,800-ft long tunnel adit, and the Seekonk Interceptor is 7,200 feet long.

 Phase III facilities as originally designed included another deep rock tunnel through Pawtucket and Central Falls, terminating at the Bucklin Point Wastewater Treatment Facility.
 In response to the USEPA's recent guidance documents on affordability and integrated planning, the NBC undertook a re-evaluation of Phase III in 2013, convening a group of stakeholders to provide review and input.
+The project is currently under review by the RI Department of Environmental Management, with a response expected in January 2016.
 The documents from the stakeholders' meetings are available here.